webpack/webpack.js.org/content/guides/hot-module-replacement.md

 ## HMR with Stylesheets

-Hot Module Replacement with CSS is actually fairly straightforward with the help of the `style-loader`.
+We take the help of the `style-loader` to achieve Hot Module Replacement with CSS.
 This loader uses `module.hot.accept` behind the scenes to patch `<style>` tags when CSS dependencies are updated.
 So, with the following webpack configuration...

 ``` js
 module.exports = {